Save Thousands! Mortgage Insurance vs Life Insurance:

 Cameron (46 years old) and Stephanie (41 years old) just put a down payment on their 2nd home and are taking out a $500,000 mortgage at TD bank.
 If they take the TD mortgage insurance offered to them, they’ll pay $284.31 per month for joint coverage.

 …But they could do better.
-For context, I’m going to give you the monthly rates for two other banks that offer mortgage insurance and compare them side by side to 3 life insurance companies that offer 10, 20 and 25-year terms to give you a better idea of what’s out there.
+For context, we are using monthly rates for two other banks that offer mortgage insurance.
+Then we look at their rates compared to 3 life insurance companies that offer 10, 20 and 25-year terms to give you a better idea of what’s out there.

 Cost of Mortgage Life Insurance